 The San Diego Museum of Art

-If you’re into art, The San Diego Museum of Art, or SDMA, is a fine arts museum also located in Balboa Park.
+If you’re into art, The San Diego Museum of Art (SDMA), is a fine arts museum also located in Balboa Park.

 You can view a wide range of different styles of art from the US and internationally, but the main draw to the museum is its focus on Spanish art.

-The SDMA hosts quite a few fun events throughout the year as well, including Art After Hours and jazz nights on Wednesdays.
+The SDMA hosts quite a few fun events throughout the year, including Art After Hours and jazz nights on Wednesdays.

 San Diego Natural History Museum

-Another Balboa Park Museum, the San Diego Natural History Museum, or The NAT, was founded in 1874 and focuses on learning more about the natural world through a Dolby digital 3D theater and award-winning exhibits.
+Another Balboa Park Museum, the San Diego Natural History Museum, or The NAT, was founded in 1874 and focuses on learning more about the natural world through award-winning exhibits and a Dolby digital 3D theater.

 The museum especially focuses on the biodiversity found in Southern California.

-Although some areas of the museum are more meant for kids, this is a museum that can be enjoyed for all ages.
-Out of this list, it’s the most kid-friendly museum in San Diego.
+Although some areas of the museum are meant more for kids, this is a museum that can be enjoyed by all ages.
+Out of this list, it’s probably the most kid-friendly museum in San Diego.